Healthy Rivers and Seas Summit

 Friday 27 February

-Watch online on Facebook and YouTube
+Watch the recording on Facebook and YouTube

 Cornwall Council passed a motion 'Working to End the Sewage Scandal' in September 2025, calling for urgent action to tackle sewage pollution in the region’s rivers and beaches.
 The motion commits the Council to work with South West Water and other stakeholders, including through a summit, to address repeated pollution incidents.